azonenberg/embedded-cli/README.md

 This library performs no dynamic memory allocation, and does not call any C/C++ library functions which may trigger a dynamic allocation.

+The CLI supports shortest-unique-prefix completion, similar to that used by most networking equipment.